AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/npc/murgaxor-scc.md

     \ earth rises from the floor in an unoccupied space that Murgaxor can see within\
     \ 30 feet of him.
 The fist attacks when one creature of his choice is within 4\
     \ feet of the fist.
 The fist has a +11 bonus to hit, and on a hit, the target\
     \ takes 13 (3d8) bludgeoning damage and is grappled (escape DC 15).
-The fist\
+The fist disappears\
-    \ disappears if the attack roll misses or if the grapple ends.
+    \ if the attack roll misses or if the grapple ends.
 When the fist disappears,\
     \ this lair action recharges, allowing Murgaxor to use it again.  \n- Necrotic\
     \ Burst.
 Tendrils of necrotic energy erupt from the ritual circle and lash out\
     \ at any number of creatures Murgaxor can see within 15 feet of the circle.
 Each\
     \ target must succeed on a DC 15 Dexterity saving throw, or it takes 5 (1d10)\
     \ necrotic damage and can't regain hit points until the start of its next turn.\
     \  \n- Summon Mephits.
-Murgaxor summons four [mud mephits](3-Mechanics/CLI/bestiary/elemental/mud-mephit-xmm.md)\
+Murgaxor summons four [mud mephits](/3-Mechanics/CLI/bestiary/elemental/mud-mephit-xmm.md)\
     \ that appear in unoccupied spaces within 15 feet of the ritual circle.
 The mephits\
     \ obey Murgaxor's commands, take their turns on initiative count 15 (losing initiative\
     \ ties), and fight until destroyed.  "
   "name": ""
 "source":
 - "SCC"
-"image": "3-Mechanics/CLI/bestiary/npc/token/murgaxor-scc.webp"
+"image": "/3-Mechanics/CLI/bestiary/npc/token/murgaxor-scc.webp"
 ```
 ^statblock